This section contains answers to a list of frequently asked questions about Wireless Emergency Alerts (WEAs).

 How often will I receive WEA messages?

 You may get very few WEA messages, or you may receive frequent messages when conditions change during an emergency.
 The number of messages depends on the number of imminent threats to life or property in your area.

 If, during an emergency, I can't make or receive calls or text messages due to network congestion, will I still be able to receive a WEA message?

 Yes, WEA messages are not affected by network congestion.

 What if I don't want to receive WEA messages?

 You can opt-out of receiving WEA messages for imminent threats and AMBER alerts, but not for Presidential messages.
 To opt out, adjust settings on your mobile device.

 How will I receive alerts if I don't have a WEA-capable device?

 WEA is only one of the ways you receive emergency alerts.
-Other sources include NOAA Weather Radio, news broadcasts, the Emergency Alert System on radio and TV programs, outdoor sirens, and other alerting methods offered by local and state public safety agencies.
+Other sources include NOAA Weather Radio, news broadcasts, the Emergency Alert System on radio and TV programs, outdoor sirens, internet services, and other alerting methods offered by local and state public safety agencies.